airbus/Airobas/README.md

 The state-of-the-art property verification of neural networks is currently divided into three families of methods.
 They all take as input test points and a trained model and return for every test point if the property is violated or verified.
-- Firstly, there are the ’no/maybe’ methods (block A), such as adversarial attacks Essentially, these methods rely on the search for counterexamples that would contradict the stability property.
+- Firstly, there are the ’no/maybe’ methods (block A), such as [adversarial attacks](https://github.com/cleverhans-lab/cleverhans).
+Essentially, these methods rely on the search for counterexamples that would contradict the stability property.
 If no counterexample is found, no conclusion can be drawn.
 - Secondly, there are the ’yes/maybe’ (block B) methods, such as the affine bounds